initiafy/design-system-initiafy/projects/design-system-initiafy/README.md

 ## Including global css

-Add the file `./node_modules/design-system-initiafy/lib/styles/style.min.css` to your angular.json file.
+Add the file `./node_modules/design-system-initiafy/lib/styles/style.min.css` to the styles array of your angular.json file.

 ## Peer dependencies